haifengliu/azrefresh/mooncake/virtual-machines-create-upload-vhd-windows-server.md

 #Create and upload a Windows Server VHD to Azure#

 This article shows you how to upload a virtual hard disk (VHD) with an operating system so you can use it as an image to create virtual machines based on that image.
-For more information about disks and images in Microsoft Azure, see [About Disks and Images in Azure](http://msdn.microsoft.com/zh-cn/library/windowsazure/jj672979.aspx).
+For more information about disks and images in Windows Azure, see [About Disks and Images in Azure](http://msdn.microsoft.com/zh-cn/library/windowsazure/jj672979.aspx).

 **Note**: When you create a virtual machine, you can customize the operating system settings to facilitate running your application.
 The configuration that you set is stored on disk for that virtual machine.
 For instructions, see [How to Create a Custom Virtual Machine](/zh-cn/documentation/articles/virtual-machines-windows-tutorial/).